Richard Burton, Elizabeth Taylor and Puerto Vallarta, a famous love story

 Only one current couple today could give an idea of how they were considered in their time and that is Barack and Michelle Obama, anyway we're getting ahead of ourselves, here goes the story...

 Richard Burton and Elizabeth Taylor (1963) on their way to Mismaloya

 On the Mexican Pacific coast, surrounded by green mountains, the warm emerald waters of the Banderas Bay, and golden sand beaches, is a beautiful and magical place: Puerto Vallarta.
 It was both scene and set for a famous love story/scandal between Elizabeth Taylor and Richard Burton, the most famous couple of the XX Century, and an event that pushed this town - kicking and screaming - along a path that would transform it into a world-class tourist destination.

-So what?
-Some may say, or: Who was Liz Taylor and Richard Burton?
-I actually may be included among those that initially thought that way, but after visiting the town, reviewing old photos of the area and watching "The Night of the Iguana" and reading a bit on the subject, I must say I am quite shocked by seeing how much Puerto Vallarta actually seems to be trying to forget its past or, at the very least, neglecting it.
+"So what?", some may say, or maybe even, "Who was Liz Taylor or Richard Burton?"
+I actually may be included among those that initially thought that way, but after visiting the town, reviewing old photos of the area and watching "The Night of the Iguana" and reading a bit on the subject, I must say I am quite shocked when I actually saw how much Puerto Vallarta actually seems to be trying to forget its past or, at the very least, is neglecting it.